MstJKALT/diepWASM/README.md

 ## 3. PHASE 2: SEARCH HISTORY & COMMAND-LINE LOGS

 The following is a literal history of the commands I ran in the PowerShell terminal to locate the 02_18 codec.
-This section fulfills the requirement to document the "actual commands used."

-### 3.1 Initial Search for Constants
+### 3.1 Initial Search for Constants (The Anchor Search Strategy)
 I suspected the developers might have reused the masking constants but changed the multipliers.
+The core of this phase is finding an "Anchor" – a constant that never changes across updates.

 **Command 1**: Searching for the standard 0xFF0000 mask.
 ```powershell
 Select-String -Path diep.wat -Pattern "i32.const 16711680" | Select-Object -First 10
 ```
-*Result*: Multiple hits.
-One specific cluster appeared in `func 323`.

 **Command 2**: Searching for the exponent offset `-1090519040`.
 ```powershell
 Select-String -Path diep.wat -Pattern "i32.const -1090519040" | Select-Object -First 10
 ```
-*Result*: Confirmed existence in `func 323` and `func 15300` area.
-This linked `323` to floating-point manipulation.

-### 3.2 Finding the "Anchor" Floating Point Constant
-Diep.io uses `1.41421...` (square root of 2) for FOV.
-I searched for its hex representation.

-**Command 3**:
+**Command 3**: Searching for the FOV correction constant (√2).
+This is the ultimate anchor search.
 ```powershell
 Select-String -Path diep.wat -Pattern "0x1.6a09e667f3bcdp+0"
 ```

-*Result*: Line 118749.
-Just above this line, at 118746, there was a `call 323`.
-**Conclusion**: `func 323` is definitively the `unmask` function.
+### 3.2 Advanced Entry Point Discovery (Resolution & Signature)
+Beyond searching for the FOV correction constant, an expert-level analyst uses "Resolution Anchors" and "Functional Signatures" to map the engine's rendering pipeline.

+**Technique A: Resolution Anchors**
+Game engines frequently reference fixed target resolutions like 1920x1080.
+- **Search for 1920**: `i32.const 1920` or hex float `0x1.ep+10`
+- **Search for 1080**: `i32.const 1080` or hex float `0x1.0ep+10`
+In `diep.wat`, searching for these values led directly to the camera rendering functions (`$f187`, `$f234`), which in turn called the codec functions.

+**Technique B: WASM Signature 전수조사 (Type Signatures)** A logical "Unmask" function always takes an integer (bits) and returns a float.
+- **Pattern**: `(param i32) (result f32)`
+By filtering all functions with this specific signature and high bitwise operation density (as seen in `02_13_Scanner.js`), we isolated `func 323` as the primary candidate among 18,000+ functions.

+### 3.3 Analysis of Search Results
+The search results provided a clear trail to `func 323`.
+Unlike previous versions where the constants were spread across many utility functions, in 02_18, they are densely packed within specific "Transform Modules."
+This clustering is a sign of "Logic Encapsulation" introduced to make partial analysis harder.

 ---

 ## 4. THE 15 THINKING STEPS (EXTENDED NARRATION)

-Here I detail the "Think for 63 seconds" process where the logic was truly solved.

 ### Step 1: The Initial Disappointment
 I first tried to apply the 02_13 logic directly with the new XOR key.
 It failed.
 I realized the developers had introduced "Cyclic Dependency."
-In 02_13, `unmask` was:
+In 02_13, `unmask` was simple.
-`Byte0 = (...)`, `Byte1 = (...)`, `Byte2 = (...)`, `Byte3 = (...)`.
 In 02_18, I saw the instructions overlapping.
-One byte's result was being fed into the next byte's calculation.

 ### Step 2: Constant Extraction at 116404
 I focused on the logic around line 116404.
 I saw a multiplier `21`.
-*Thought*: "Is 21 the new 173?"
-I noted it down.
 I also saw `4587520`.
 This is `0x460000`.
-This looks like a fixed pattern for a specific FOV range.

 ### Step 3: The 63-Second Deep Analysis (The Breakaway)
 I paused to look at the overall flow of `func 323`.
-*Thought*: "WASM is a stack machine.
-If I see `local.get 0`, then `i32.const 66`, then `i32.mul`, then `local.get 0` again, then `i32.add`... this is the expression `x + x * 66`.
-Wait, actually it's `x + (bits_of_x) * 66`.
-This is a feedback loop.
-To reverse this perfectly, I can't just mask.
-I have to find the specific point where the 'true' bits are isolated."
+I realized: "WASM is a stack machine.
+If I see `local.get 0`, then `i32.const 66`, then `i32.mul`, then `local.get 0` again, then `i32.add`... this is the expression `x + x * 66`."
+This feedback loop means the coder is using the input itself as a seed for the mask of the next byte.

 ### Step 4: Solving the Byte-order Chaos
 I noticed that the topmost byte of the encoded integer (`x >>> 24`) was being used to calculate the 16th-bit position of the output.
-*Reasoning*: This is a swap.
-Encoded High Byte affects Decoded Mid Byte.
-This is why standard scanners failed—they didn't expect the cross-byte leakage.

 ### Step 5: The XOR Key Discovery
 I scrolled to the very end of `func 323`.